-As part of the restructuring charges, we recognized \$0.5 million, \$2.2 million and \$0.2 million in severance costs at our Industrial, Commercial and Residential segments, respectively.
-In addition to the severance costs described above, we incurred other charges of approximately \$2.6 million predominately for consulting services associated with the 2007 Restructuring Plan.
-We wrote off \$0.1 million of leasehold improvements at an operating location that we closed.
-We are also accelerating our trade name amortization during 2009 fiscal year totaling \$1.6 million.
-These charges have been identified within the "Restructuring Charges" caption in our consolidated statements of operations.
+As part of the restructuring charges, during the nine months ended June 30, 2009, we recognized \$2.2 million, \$0.5 million and \$0.2 million in severance costs at our Commercial, Industrial and Residential segments, respectively.
+In addition to the severance costs described above, during the nine months ended June 30, 2009, we incurred other charges of approximately \$2.6 million predominately for consulting services associated with the 2007 Restructuring Plan.
+During the nine months ended June 30, 2009, we wrote off \$0.1 million of leasehold improvements at an operating location that we closed.

 In the first quarter of our 2009 fiscal year, we began a new restructuring program (the "2009 Restructuring Plan") that is designed to consolidate operations within our three segments.
 The 2009 Restructuring Plan is the next level of our business optimization strategy.
-Our plan is to streamline our local project and support operations, which will be managed through regional operating centers, and to capitalize on the investments we made over the past year to further leverage our resources.
+Our plan is to streamline local projects and support operations, which will be managed through regional operating centers, and to capitalize on the investments we made over the past year to further leverage our resources.
 Under the 2009 Restructuring Plan, we expect to incur pre-tax restructuring charges, including severance benefits and facility consolidations and closings, of approximately \$3.0 million to \$5.0 million, which will be implemented over approximately 12 months.
-During the six months ended March 31, 2009, we incurred \$3.1 million associated with the 2009 Restructuring Plan, of which \$0.2 million, \$0.9 million, \$1.8 million, and \$0.2 million was charged to our Industrial, Commercial, Residential segments and Corporate office, respectively.
+We are also accelerating our trade name amortization during 2009 fiscal year totaling \$1.6 million.
+These charges have been identified within the "Restructuring Charges" caption in our consolidated statements of operations.
+During the three months ended June 30, 2009, we incurred \$0.6 million associated with the 2009 Restructuring Plan, of which \$0.1 million, \$0.1 million, \$0.4 million, \$0.4 million, and \$0.0 million was charged to our Commercial, Industrial and Residential segments and our Corporate office, respectively.
+Additionally, during the nine months ended June 30, 2009, we incurred \$3.8 million associated with the 2009 Restructuring Plan, of which \$0.7 million, \$0.4 million, \$2.0 million, and \$0.7 million was charged to our Commercial, Industrial and Residential segments and our Corporate office, respectively.